annelisesaive/annelisesaive/README.md

 I’m a research scientist, Python programmer, and cognitive neuroscientist, currently aiming at

-      👃🏻 Deciphering the neural correlates of odor perception and memory
+      👃🏻 Uncovering the functional interactions between olfaction, spatial navigation and memory

       👩🏻‍🍳 Exploring dexterity and creativity in chefs and wine experts